BusAI-Self-Driving-Car/carnd-traffic-sign-classifier/writeup.md

 ### Test a Model on New Images

-1. Choose five German traffic signs found on the web and provide them in the report.

-    Here are five German traffic signs that I found on the web:

-    ![alt text][image4] ![alt text][image5] ![alt text][image6]
-    ![alt text][image7] ![alt text][image8]

-2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+1. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

     Here are the results of the prediction: